 Triple Chocolate Layer Pie

-- As this pie needs to chill overnight, make it the day before you plan to serve (goof up #1).
+- As this triple chocolate layer pie needs to chill overnight, so make it the day before you plan to serve (goof-up #1).

 - Don’t worry if you don’t have perfect slices or don’t see the layers after you cut through the whipped cream.
-I served some the wedges of pie on their sides.
 Custard pies love to ooze a bit, though the larger slices actually stayed upright nicely.